ibm-cloud-docs/containers/cs_dns.md

     {: screen}
 2. Edit the default settings for the CoreDNS configmap.
 Use a Corefile in the `data` section of the configmap to customize stub domains and upstream DNS servers.
 For more information, see [the Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns){: external}.

-    In Kubernetes version 1.16 and later, the CoreDNS `proxy` plug-in is deprecated and replaced with the `forward` plug-in.
+    The CoreDNS `proxy` plug-in is deprecated and replaced with the `forward` plug-in.
 If you update the CoreDNS configmap, make sure to replace all `proxy` instances with `forward`.
     {: note}

     ```